 It is also worth noting that most of these “Reasons for Water Changes” are inter related, so addressing one reason often has an affect on another; the results can be ignoring one "reason" often has a domino affect on other reasons".

-(1)* Nitrate control- A nitrate level of 15-20 ppm or less is best for saltwater fish (10 ppm or less for Reef), 40-50 ppm or less for Freshwater with a Nitrate level of at least 15 ppm for planted FW aquariums, as plants need some bio available nitrates in the water column.
+(1)* Nitrate control- A nitrate level of 15-20 ppm or less is best for saltwater fish (10 ppm or less for Reef), 40-50 ppm or less for Freshwater fish.
+With a Planted Freshwater aquarium, a Nitrate level of at least 15 ppm is better, as plants need some bio available nitrates in the water column.

-Please note for marine aquarists; an average protein skimmer often cannot keep up with the organic waste output of an average stocked marine aquarium (although many modern Marine Protein Skimmers do a much better job than they did as recently as the 1990s).
-This means water changes along with other methods for organic removal and nitrate control are still usually necessary in marine aquariums with a protein skimmer.
-There are obviously exceptions in a reef aquarium with large amounts of live rock and live sand, heavy plant or green algae growth, and light animal load.
-Even then added mineral elements need to be replaced in a closed aquarium system.
+Please note for marine aquarists; an average protein skimmer often cannot keep up with the organic waste output of an average stocked marine aquarium, although many modern Marine Protein Skimmers do a much better job than they did as recently as the 1990s especially when coupled to a good Ozonizer.

 Test: Whatever number that exceeds what you establish as maximum nitrates such as 40 ppm may indicate a water change is needed.

-Test: a GH test is likely not going to be accurate for a water change as most residual minerals remain even when tests remain within desired parameters (See: Depletion of Positive Ions), that said any lower number of desired GH such as 150 ppm indicates either a need of more GH additives and/or a water change.
+Test: a GH test is likely not going to be accurate for a water change as most residual minerals remain even when tests remain within desired parameters.
+That said any lower number of desired GH such as 150 ppm indicates either a need of more GH additives and/or a water change.